Mistake #1: Too many worksheets

 Mistake #3: Focusing on a letter of the week

-There are no shortage of "letter of the week" programs available.
+There is no shortage of "letter of the week" programs available.
 They often use the same activities each week with a different letter.
 The problem with this approach is that children don't learn the alphabet in alphabetical order.
 One week your child might already know the letter or have a ton of background knowledge about it.
 You're really wasting your time by spending a lot of time working on that letter.
 Other times a week of lessons all about one letter may not be enough, and it gets boring--for both you and your little learner!
 It's much better to mix up both your approach and the letters.

 Mistake #4: Pushing handwriting too early

 The truth is, most preschoolers are not yet ready to do traditional handwriting pages or practice.
 When we try to push handwriting too soon, everyone is left frustrated and burnt out.
 That is the exact opposite of what early learning should be all about!
+Learn more about encouraging correct pencil grip to preschoolers here.

 What to do instead of handwriting worksheets?